An explicit exotic representation of a rank-one simple Lie group via convex bodies: Introduction

 In \cite{DP}, Delzant and Py studied the \(\psl\)-action on \(L^2(\SS^1)\), where here \(\SS^1\) is identified with the boundary at infinity of the hyperbolic plane (compare with our action in Section~\ref{sec:the psl action}).
 They defined a family of Lorentzian forms, which are invariant under the \(\psl\)-action, that allow them to build a hyperbolic space of infinite dimension and induce a family of irreducible representations \(\psl\to\Isom(\H^\infty)\).
 See \S\ref{section: comparison} for the construction of one of such representations.

 In the present article, we will present another construction of an exotic representation that is different from the Delzant--Py construction or the Monod--Py construction (see \S\ref{section: comparison}).
 It is based on a hyperbolic model for convex bodies that was first introduced by Debin and the first author \cite{DF} and later studied by the second author \cite{long} for infinite-dimensional cases.
 It will appear that our \(\rho\) is conjugate to one of the representations they introduced.
+Similarly to \cite{DP}, our representation defines actually a representation of \(\Isom(\H^2)\), see Remark~\ref{rep}.

 Let us briefly explain our construction of \(\rho\).
 The area of symmetric convex bodies in the Euclidean plane can be polarised to obtain the so-called \emph{mixed area}, that satisfies the \emph{Minkowski inequality}, which resembles the reversed Cauchy--Schwarz inequality, see Remark~\ref{remark area}.
 Identifying convex bodies with their support functions, the mixed area can be extended to a bilinear form over a Sobolev space, and the Poincaré--Wirtinger inequality says that it has a Lorentzian signature (Lemma~\ref{lem encadrement A}).
 In this model, the plane symmetric convex bodies with given constant area are naturally identified to a subset \(C_\K\) of an infinite-dimensional hyperbolic space \(\H^\infty\).
 In particular, this gives a map from the space \(\E_c^\pi\) of symmetric ellipses with fixed area \(\pi\) to \(\H^\infty\).
 The space \(\E_c^\pi\) is the \(\psl\) orbit of the centred unit disc, hence we may identify \(\E_c^\pi\) and \(\H^2\) to obtain a map that enjoys some striking geometric properties: \begin{theorem} The map \(\iota:\H^2\to\H^\infty\) satisfies the following properties: \begin{enumerate}[label=(T\arabic*), topsep=0pt, itemsep=-1ex, partopsep=1ex, parsep=1ex ] \item The image of \(\iota\) is an embedded minimal surface with constant curvature \(-\frac{8}{3}\) (Proposition~\ref{prop : smooth}, Proposition~\ref{prop: curvature} and Proposition~\ref{prop: minimal surface}). \item The embedding \(\iota\) is \(\psl\)-equivariant and induces an exotic representation (\emph{i.e.} continuous irreducible) \(\rho\colon\psl\to \Isom(\H^\infty)\) (Proposition~\ref{prop : irreducible}). \item The map \(\iota\) is a quasi-isometric embedding of \(\H^2\) into \(\H^\infty\) (Proposition~\ref{prop: quasi iso}).
 More precisely, there exists a constant \(C\) such that for all \( x,y \in \H^2\),